St Patrick's Church, Leeds

 St Patrick's Church is the name of two Roman Catholic Parish Churches in Leeds, West Yorkshire, England.
 The first church was built from 1889 to 1891, designed by John Kelly, and is a Grade II listed building.
 It is on Rider Street, next to the New York Road and East Street Arts.
 In April 2001, St Patrick's Church moved to Torre Road.
 The original building closed and the new church opened the next day.
 The new St Patrick's Church is on Torre Road in the east end of the city.

 History

 St Patrick's Church from 1891 to 2001.

 Construction

 In 1889, building work started on St Patrick's Church on Rider Street.
 It was designed by John Kelly, who also designed All Saints' Church, Petersham, London, Sacred Heart Church, Teddington and St Patrick's Church, Soho Square.
 It was opened in 1891.

 Move

 Leading up to April 2001, construction work began on a new St Patrick's Church on Torre Road in Leeds.
 When it was finished, the old one closed and the new one opened the next day.
 The original church is now occupied by the West Yorkshire Playhouse and has East Street Arts next to it.

 Parish

-St Patrick's Church has two Sunday Masses: Saturday 6:00pm and 10:00am on Sunday morning.
+St Patrick's Church has two Sunday Masses: Saturday 6:00 pm and 10:00 am on Sunday morning.